jenkinsci/gerrit-trigger-plugin/README.md

 # Build

-This is a multi module maven project, with all the maven derpiness that follows with it.
-One of the modules _(build-config)_ contains CheckStyle configurations for the other modules to use and needs to be installed into your local repo so the maven checkstyle plugin can find it.
+The plugin depends on a [gerrit-events](https://github.com/sonyxperiadev/gerrit-events) component that used to be part of this project but later broken out.
+Although we will try to avoid it, sometimes you might need to _mvn install_ it locally if dependant changes there haven't been released yet.

-But simplest is to run install on the entire project.
+The _(build-config)_ directory contains "special" CheckStyle configurations and the build will fail during the verification phase if you don't follow them.

-    mvn clean install
+    mvn clean package

 Run findbugs for future reference or to make sure you haven't introduced any new warnings